-The six-month Phase IV EPOC study also concluded in 2012.
+The six-month Phase IV EPOC28 study also presented data in 2013.
 This study was designed to evaluate: patient-reported outcomes; physician assessment of a change; as well as safety and tolerability in patients with relapsing MS, who had also been previously treated with other DMTs and are now receiving Gilenya.
-These outcomes will be compared to those who continue to receive one of the other approved DMTs (and are not taking Gilenya).
-The study enrolled approximately 1,000 participants and concluded in Fall 2012.
-Study results are anticipated in 2013.
+This study found that, based on the Treatment Satisfaction Questionnaire for Medication (TSQM), people with relapsing multiple sclerosis (MS) reported greater treatment satisfaction after starting the oral treatment Gilenya vs. switching to, or staying on, injectable interferon beta or glatiramer acetate.

 Although Gilenya was approved for RRMS in 2010, several large clinical trials of this medication are still ongoing.
-The 36month INFORMS study in 951 individuals will evaluate the effect of Gilenya relative to placebo on delaying the time to sustained disability progression in patients with PPMS.
+The 36-month INFORMS study will evaluate the effect of Gilenya relative to placebo on delaying the time to sustained disability progression in patients with PPMS.
 It will also evaluate safety, tolerability, and the effects on MRI parameters.
-As there is presently no medicine FDA-approved for PPMS, this is an important study for the field.
-The INFORMS trial is fully enrolled, and is expected to be completed in the fall of 2014.
+As there is presently no FDA-approved medicine for PPMS, this is an important study for the field.
+The enrollment of 969 PPMS patients into the INFORMS trial was completed in 2011, and it is expected to be completed in the fall of 2014.

-Another ongoing Gilenya clinical trial is a Study Evaluating Safety and Efficacy of Two Doses of Fingolimod Versus Copaxone.
-This 12-month trial will compare the marketed dose of Gilenya with one-half this dose, using Copaxone as a comparison, on annual MS relapses and several MRI measures of disease.
+Another ongoing Gilenya clinical trial is a Study Evaluating Safety and Efficacy of Two Doses of Fingolimod Versus Copaxone.29 This 12-month trial will compare the marketed dose of Gilenya with one-half this dose, using Copaxone as a comparison, on annual MS relapses and several MRI measures of disease.
 The goal of this study, which was required by the FDA, is to assess if a lower dose of this medication may be equally effective at preventing relapses.
 This study is expected to run through 2014.

-TecfideraTM (dimethyl fumarate)
+Tecfidera[TM] (dimethyl fumarate)